melezhik/swat/README2.md

     curl_params="-H 'Bar: Baz'" # in a project_root_directory/swat.ini

 According to settings priority table project_root_directory/swat.ini will win and resulted value for curl_params will be `"-H 'Bar: Baz'"`.
 This is probably you don't want.
-As swat ini files are just a bash scripts, you may levegare a common bash way to achieve merging:
+As swat ini files are just a bash scripts, you may leverage a common bash way to achieve merging:

     curl_params="-H 'Foo: Bar'" # in a ~/swat.ini